 Using a task list helps you create the domino effect.
 It ensures that you get the most important things done every day, which leads to extraordinary results.

-As much as possible, work on your most important projects during your peak periods of productivity.
-If you’re freshest first thing in the morning, don’t waste that time on relatively trivial tasks like email.
+Be cognizant when you're in peak productivity mode so you can work on those important projects.
+If you're freshest first thing in the morning, don't waste that time on relatively trivial tasks like email.
 Focus your energies on the task that will have the biggest impact.

 #12 - Don't Multitask

-When you’re working from home, it’s easy to get sucked into the trap of multitasking.
-One minute you’re working, the next you’re cleaning up the kitchen or straightening the living room.
+For remote employees, it's easy to get sucked into the trap of multitasking.
+One minute you're working, the next you're cleaning up the kitchen or running out for quick errands.

 This kills productivity.
 Time and again, research has shown that multitasking makes you far less efficient.
 The effort involved in switching back and forth between tasks requires more mental energy, increases the chances of error, and increases the amount of time it takes to complete tasks.